2022 European Figure Skating Championships: Qualification

-Number of entries per discipline

-Normally, the number of entries would be based on the results of the preceding European Championships.
-However, as the 2021 European Championships had been cancelled, the results of the 2020 European Championships were used instead.
+Normally, the number of entries from each nation for the 2022 European Championships would have been based on the results of the preceding European Championships.
+However, as the 2021 European Championships had been cancelled due to the COVID-19 pandemic, the results of the 2020 European Championships were used instead.
+These nations were eligible to enter more than one skater or team in the indicated disciplines.